Dear visitor,

 Mothes, C. (2025).
 Objektivität im Journalismus.
 In T. Hanitzsch, W. Loosen & A. Sehl (eds.), Handbuch Journalismusforschung (pp. 325–344).
 Nomos. https://doi.org/10.5771/9783748932291

-Future presentations
+Latest presentations

 Mothes, C., & Klimek, L. C. (May 2026).
 Transparency as media literacy: Explaining professional fact-checking as a strategy for trust-building in fragmented media environments.
 Annual Conference of the European Media Management Association (emma), Lappeenranta, Finland.

-Mellado, C., & Mothes, C. (June/July 2026).
+Mellado, C., & Mothes, C. (July 2026).
 Sub-dimensional variations in journalistic role performance: an experimental study on audience evaluations of quality and interest across political news.
 Annual Conference of the International Association for Media and Communication Research (IAMCR), Galway, Ireland.